tthheusalmeida/roomio/README.md

   - Firebase authentication (client SDK).
   - UI for Home, Lobby (`/game/<game_slug>/<uuid>`), Game and Ranking pages.
   - Connects to the backend via Socket.IO for real-time gameplay.
-  - Stores pending room info in LocalStorage if the user is not authenticated yet.
+  - Stores pending room info in User Context if the user is not authenticated yet.
   - Uses SWR for fetching non-real-time endpoints (ranking, game list).
 - **Server (Node.js + Express + Socket.IO on Render)**
   - Validates Firebase ID tokens (via Firebase Admin) on REST and Socket connections.